Rakhi Sawant’s Secret Wedding SHOCKS Deepak Kalal; He Demands Rs 4 Crore Within 4 Days From Her!

 Rakhi Furious With Deepak

-In return, Rakhi Sawant also shared video in which she was seen furious and lashing out at Deepak.
+In return, Rakhi Sawant also shared a video in which she was seen furious and lashing out at Deepak.
 Rakhi calls herself 'patiwrata'.
 She says, "Tu kitni bi paatal mein chala ja, main tujhe dund ke nikalungi.
 Tune ab tak mera accha roop dekha, abhi tu mera kaali ka roop dekhega, Durga ka roop dekhega." - (sic)

 Rakhi Lashes Out At Deepak